dahc/kit/README.rst

 kit
 ---

-This is a handy container for when things get really ugly... it's just a basic Ubuntu Xenial image with all manner of troubleshooting and build tools installed and ready to go.
+Kit is just a basic Ubuntu Xenial image with all manner of troubleshooting and build tools installed and ready to go.

+This is a handy container for when things get really ugly, particularly when troubleshooting Kubernetes networking issues from the perspective of pods running inside the cluster.

 **Database Clients**